Gun salutes mark Queen Elizabeth II's Platinum Jubilee year

-Gun salutes mark Queen Elizabeth II's Platinum Jubilee yearTuesday, February 08, 2022
+Gun salutes mark Queen Elizabeth II's Platinum Jubilee yearMonday, February 07, 2022

 |

-LONDON, England (AP) — Gun salutes rang out in London and Edinburgh on Monday to mark the official start of Queen Elizabeth II's Platinum Jubilee year, as the 95-year-old monarch prepared for a busy season of public duties.
+LONDON, England (AP) — Gun salutes rang out in London and Edinburgh on Monday to mark the official start of Queen Elizabeth II's Platinum Jubilee year.

 The monarch doesn't celebrate the anniversary of the date she became queen, known as Ascension Day, as it is also the anniversary of her father's death.

-While Sunday's anniversary was low-key, public celebrations of the Platinum Jubilee are scheduled for June, when the weather is usually sunnier.
-The festivities will include a military parade, a day of horse racing and neighbourhood parties.
+While Sunday's anniversary was low-key, public celebrations of the Platinum Jubilee are scheduled for June.
+The festivities will include a military parade, a day of horse-racing and neighbourhood parties.
 There is also a competition to create a new dessert to be consumed over the jubilee weekend June 2-5.

-The queen will mark a more somber milestone on March 29, when she attends a memorial service for Prince Philip at Westminster Abbey.
-The queen's husband of 72 years died in April 2021 at the age of 99.

-The queen is also scheduled to attend a string of in-person public engagements in the coming weeks, including audiences with politicians and diplomats, a diplomatic reception at Windsor on March 2 and the Commonwealth Service at Westminster Abbey on March 14.

 ADVERTISEMENT